by N. Porter and L. Kubin* (12/14)

-- Two-thirds of people 65 or older will need some longterm care at home, through adult day health care, care in an assisted living facility or nursing home in their lifetime.
-Over 40% will need care in a nursing home for some period of time; women average nearly four years, men two.
+- 70% of people 65 or older will need some long-term care at home, through adult day care, care in an assisted living facility or nursing home in their lifetime.
+Of those needing care, women average nearly four years, men two.

 - Older adults are most likely to begin using nursing home care after age 70, commonly around age 85.

 - Premiums are based on your age and health status when you purchase the policy.

 - When shopping for long-term care insurance, compare at least three companies.

 - Policies should cover Activities of Daily Living (ADLs) or (not “and”) cognitive impairment such as Alzheimer’s disease.

 Seventy percent of people age 65 or older will need some long-term care at home, through adult day care, care in an assisted living facility or skilled nursing facility in their lifetime.
 Of those needing care, women average nearly four years, men two.
 The likelihood of needing long-term care increases with age.
 Older adults are most likely to begin using skilled nursing home care after age 70, commonly around age 85.
 However, this isn’t just a problem for older people.
 Currently 43% of people receiving long-term care services are between ages 18 and 64.